inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README-edit.md

 (C) A statement can't change the execution flow of a program.

 ---

 **Solution**: (A)

 That's right.
-A statement like `fmt.Println("hi")` tells go to print something to the console
+A statement like `fmt.Println("hi")` tells go to print something to the console.

-Statements themselves can't produce values and statements like `if` may change the execution flow of a program.
+Statements like `if` may change the execution flow of a program.

 ---